bengtssonpalme/MPBIO-BBT045-2025/unix-philosophy.md

 different issue).
 Even the built-in tools or file operations on Windows or macOS can be used for some of these tasks.
 But since you are running such commands by clicking around, only one operation is performed at a time.
-Consider the situations where this needs to be done for thousands of files.
+Consider the situation where this needs to be done for thousands of files.
-Oonce you run into repetitive procedures, the computer should do the work, not you.
+Once you run into repetitive procedures, the computer should do the work, not you.

 Furthermore, graphical tools tend be tailored to exactly one purpose and difficult or impossible to change.
 And the software and its formats *will*